-This 24-page report discusses the many ways that the goals for reducing or offsetting emissions to allow for carbon-neutral growth in aviation may not be realistic solutions in the near-term and/or could even be counterproductive.
+This 24-page report discusses the many ways that the goals for reducing or offsetting emissions to allow for carbon-neutral growth in aviation may not be realistic solutions in the near term and could even be counterproductive.

-The article includes graphs, images, and specific examples.
+The article includes infographics, graphs, and specific examples from around the world.

-It identifies biofuels as a psuedo-solution, highlighting the numerous negative impacts of industrial agriculture.
+It identifies biofuels as a pseudo-solution, highlighting the numerous negative impacts of industrial agriculture.

 It highlights the unintended consequences of carbon offsets.

 Before reading this report, students should have a strong understanding of climate change and related topics such as carbon offsetting and the Paris Climate Agreement.

 The article is very long and it would be good to break it up into chunks or assign select pages.

 Students may be surprised to learn that efforts to improve efficiencies and offset emissions from aviation may not be as beneficial as intended, but this could provide an opportunity for students to discuss ways to support the solutions and improve current efforts.

 Social studies courses can discuss the social costs of airport construction, airport expansion, carbon offsets, biofuels, and climate pollution from a growing aviation industry.